Cowboy poetry: Themes

 The following is a verse from LaVerna Johnson's poem "Homestead", which exhibits traditional cowboy poetry features:

 (Note the use of cowboy vernacular such as quakie (Populus tremuloides, trembling poplar or aspen known as a "quakie tree")).

 Though it deals with those who work with livestock and nature, it would be incorrect to categorize cowboy poetry as pastoral.
 Cowboy poetry is noted for its romantic imagery, but at no time does it sacrifice realism in favor of it.

 Few examples of experimental verse are known in cowboy poetry.
 One argument is that cowboy poetry is meant to be recited and should "sound like poetry."
 The counter-argument runs that imposing a particular structure on cowboy poetry would move the focus away from the subject matter.
 Regardless, most cowboy poets stay within more classical guidelines, especially rhyming verse.
 Free verse poetry is uncommon in cowboy poetry.

 Poetry weeks

 Cowboy poetry continues to be written and celebrated today.
 Baxter Black is probably the most famous, and possibly the most prolific, contemporary cowboy poet.
-In addition to the National Cowboy Poetry Gathering held every year in Elko, Nevada, many cities in the United States and Canada have annual "roundups" dedicated to cowboy poetry.
+In addition to the National Cowboy Poetry Gathering held every year in Elko, Nevada, as well as the second largest cowboy poetry gathering, the Lone Star Cowboy Poetry Gathering, held annually in Alpine, TX, many cities in the United States and Canada have annual "roundups" dedicated to cowboy poetry.
 Cowboy Poetry week is celebrated each April in the United States and Canada.